christophermayfield/thesisprogress/myupdates.md

 #October 23rd, 2018

 Today, I watched some more videos on data cleaning.
 Trying to get back on the horse.
 Having this repo has shown me how little progress I have made as of late.

+#October 27th, 2018

+Today, I worked on some excel code writing.
+I also categorized some other tasks i need to do .